kai3341/systemPY/docs/index.md

 ## The problem

-The regular application contain many atomic components.
-Asyncio makes theirs initializing a little bit complicated.
-It's OK, when you have single entrypoint and initialize your application components via your framework.
+The regular application contains many atomic components.
+Asyncio makes their initializing a little bit complicated.
+It's OK, when you have a single entrypoint and initialize your application components via your framework.
 While you add new components to your application iteratively, you don't see any problem